ACCESS-Community-Hub/access-cm3-paper-1/README.md

     ]
 )
 ```
 and `plt.savefig(plotfolder+'exampleout.png')`.
 This cell needs to have the tag `parameters`, copying this cell will copy the tag as well but [you can also set this on other cells](https://papermill.readthedocs.io/en/latest/usage-parameterize.html) should you wish to parameterize other parts of the script.
-This allows us to [pass in arguments externally using papermill](https://papermill.readthedocs.io/en/latest/usage-cli.html) (see [mkfigs.sh for details](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/blob/main/notebooks/mkfigs.sh))
+This allows us to [pass in arguments externally using papermill](https://papermill.readthedocs.io/en/latest/usage-cli.html) (see [mkfigs.sh for details](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/blob/main/notebooks/polished-python/mkfigs.sh))

-Once you have finished your notebook, please add the name of your notebook to the `array` variable in [this script](https://github.com/ACCESS-Community-Hub/access-om3-paper-1/blob/8f636ad6862dd141378c0f0f470c4c8c895dea38/notebooks/mkfigs.sh#L62-L63).
+Once you have finished your notebook, please add the name of your notebook to the `array` variable in [this script](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/blob/main/notebooks/polished-python/mkfigs.sh).
 This allows us to run your new notebook as part of a suite of evaluation notebooks when assessing new simulations.

+## Other options for scripts and notebooks

+Note that in this folder `access-cm3-paper-1/notebooks`.
+There are three kinds of scripts/notebooks shared in this directory:
+1. `polished-python`;
+1. `sandbox-python`;
+1. `non-python`.

+In more detail:
+ - `polished-python` contains scripts that have used the `access-cm3-paper-1/notebook/polished-python/00_template_notebook.ipynb` template as a starting point and have been added to the `access-cm3-paper-1/notebooks/polished-python/mkfigs.sh` script (most preferred);
+ - `sandbox-python` contains scripts that create evaluation using python but are not using the workflow above;
+ - `non-python` contains any kind of script that creates an evaluation figure.